Giovani Bernard: 2014 season

-After the Bengals drafted running back Jeremy Hill in the second round of the 2014 NFL Draft and Green-Ellis was released at the end of the preseason, Bernard was named the Bengals' starting running back to start the season.
+After the Bengals drafted running back Jeremy Hill in the second round of the 2014 NFL draft and Green-Ellis was released at the end of the preseason, Bernard was named the Bengals' starting running back to start the season.
 In their season opener at the AFC North division rival Baltimore Ravens, on September 7, 2014, Bernard earned his first career start, carrying the ball 14 times for 48 yards, and made six receptions for 62 receiving yards.

 On October 12, 2014, against the Carolina Panthers, he had his first career game with over 100 rushing yards.
 After starting the first seven games of the season, he missed Weeks 9–11 due to injury.
-He finished his second season with a total of 168 carries, 680 rushing yards, five rushing touchdowns, 43 catches, 349 receiving yards, and two receiving touchdowns in 13 games and nine starts.
+He finished his second professional season with 168 carries for 680 yards and five touchdowns to go along with 43 receptions for 349 yards and two touchdowns in 13 games and nine starts.

 2015 season

 Bernard entered training camp competing with Jeremy Hill to be the Cincinnati Bengals' starting running back.
 He was named the backup to Hill to begin the regular season.

 On September 20, 2015, he had 20 carries for 123 rushing yards after taking over for Hill after he was benched for ineffective play during a 24–19 win over the San Diego Chargers.
 In Week 5, the Bengals pulled off the second biggest comeback in franchise history, rallying from 17 points down to defeat the two-time defending NFC-Champion Seattle Seahawks in overtime, 27–24.
 In the win, Bernard tallied 101 yards from scrimmage including 80 yards on the ground.
-On December 20, 2015, Bernard got his first start of the season against the San Francisco 49ers, rushing for 33 yards on 14 carries in a 24–14 Bengals' win.
-He finished the regular season with a total of 154 rushing attempts for 730 rushing yards and two touchdowns, while also recording 49 receptions for 472 receiving yards in 16 games and one start.
+On December 20, 2015, Bernard got his first start of the season against the San Francisco 49ers, rushing for 33 yards on 14 carries in the 24–14 road victory.

-In the Bengals' 18–16 playoff loss to the Pittsburgh Steelers in the Wild Card Round, Bernard was injured on a hit by linebacker Ryan Shazier.
-He fumbled and lost the ball and did not return to the game and finished with six carries for 28 yards and two catches for two yards.
+Bernard finished the regular season with 154 carries for 730 yards and two touchdowns to go along with 49 receptions for 472 yards in 16 games and one start.
+During the Bengals' 18–16 playoff loss to the Pittsburgh Steelers in the Wild Card Round, he was injured on a hit by linebacker Ryan Shazier.
+Bernard fumbled and lost the ball and did not return to the game and finished with six carries for 28 yards and two catches for two yards.